 EYFS: Maths is taught throughout continuous provision, where numerous opportunities are provided to engage and enhance their mathematical learning.
-Maths is furthermore taught discreetly following the White Rose Scheme of work along with the Mastering Number Programme.
+Maths is furthermore taught discreetly following the First4Maths curriculum guidance along with the Mastering Number Programme.
 There are weekly target challenges set up for children each week to complement and deepen their mathematical learning in their continuous provision.
+These are called 'In focus' tasks to support their transition into key stage 1, where in focus tasks will be a daily part to each lesson.

-- Children are taught maths regularly throughout the week in both arithmetic and topic lessons following our intended curriculum - Unit plans outline what will be taught during each unit of work in small steps - KS1 are supported by the Mastering Number Programme - KS2 receive targeted support in the form of Ready To Progress interventions.
+- Children are taught maths regularly throughout the week in both arithmetic and topic lessons following our intended curriculum - Unit plans outline what will be taught during each unit of work in small steps - KS1 are supported by the Mastering Number Programme in their arithmetic sessions - KS2 receive targeted support in the form of Ark curriculum Ready To Progress interventions - Our curriculum outlines key recap focuses for each unit.
+These include aspects of the curriculum such as geometry, which might only be covered once a year in the main curriculum.
+This allows children's knowledge in these areas to be continually revisited so that they can recall facts quickly and proficiently.